signalshore/signalshore.github.io/content/2019-11-25-Imitation-wont-get-you-there.md

 maybe what we are attempting to do is futile because we do not have what the pros have ?

-maybe it's because you dont have that cutting edge climbing shoes, or that expensive camera, or that fancy guitar.
+maybe it's because you don't have that cutting edge climbing shoes, or that expensive camera, or that fancy guitar.

 Most of us have some thing that we would like to get better at, be it any particular sport or mathematics or computer programming or trekking for that matter and in most of these fields there are certain people who are at the very top.
-These are the inspiring poeple, these are the people we look up to and often we imitate the habits of these people, believing that imitation would help us get there.
+These are the inspiring people, these are the people we look up to and often we imitate the habits of these people, believing that imitation would help us get there.
 Now this imitation can often take a bad turn.
 I'll make my case below.